An Orange County animal shelter is in crisis mode following the massive fire that destroyed a historic hangar in Tustin.

-The OC Animal Care shelter is located dangerously close to the WWII-era blimp hangars which means the animals have not been able to step outside due to poor air quality.
+The O.C.
+Animal Care shelter is located dangerously close to the WWII-era blimp hangars which means the animals have not been able to step outside due to poor air quality.
+The hangar fire that first ignited on Nov.
+7., has since spewed asbestos and other toxins into the air while prompting closures of all area schools and public parks.